Press enter to see results or esc to cancel.

 2. The symptoms often develop very gradually

-Nevertheless, it’s always recommended to visit a doctor if you experience any of these symptoms:
+Nevertheless, you should visit a doctor if you experience any of these symptoms:

 • Shortness of breath